Taking the Temperature of Medical Website Design

 While we talked about how the specific markets have different needs, there are some factors that are similar.
 Medical sites are very clean, organized, and easy to follow.
 Photography is light, bright, and emphasizes the positive.
 Medical sites tend to follow a similar color palette with white and blue being predominant.
 The use of red is also common.
 While these are not immutable choices, there can be a significant benefit by designing to expectations.

 The medical field is too vast to be pigeon-holed into one solution or even a handful.
 You need to focus on the goals of the website and build to those needs.
+If you need help developing your site, reach out to Pixel Jar.

 How Can We Help You?